-If several Gigaset devices can be reached at this address, a list is displayed > Select device
+If several Gigaset devices can be reached at this address, a list is displayed > Select device ... the N870 IP PRO web configurator is started

 Enter the current IP address of the Integrator/DECT manager in the address field of the web browser (for example: http://192.168.2.10).